Smiling child sitting with an adult, representing family-centred healthcare and wellbeing.

 Informational poster outlining the Care Map developed to improve children’s healthcare pathways.

-Children’s services in Ireland were under pressure.
-Families waited months, sometimes years, for Autism diagnoses.
-Frontline teams were exhausted.
-Services worked in silos, and public trust was at a low.
-CHO8, one of Ireland’s nine community healthcare organisations, needed more than another report.
-They needed change - and fast.
-That’s where Big Motive came in.
+Children’s services in Ireland are under pressure.
+Families can wait months, sometimes years, for autism diagnoses.
+Frontline teams are often exhausted.
+Service providers work in silos, and trust can be low.
+CHO8, one of Ireland’s nine community healthcare organisations, came to Big Motive because they needed a new approach to addressing complex challenges.

 Group of people standing at a wall, collaborating during a workshop using sticky notes.